Ya (arrow): Nock

 The nock or hazu is often made from goat or deer horn and archers file the slot to match the diameter of their own bowstring.
 Older or ceremonial ya can have bamboo nocks.

 Arrowheads

 Ya used for target practice have a conical iron tip called a ne.

 Ya used in war by the samurai had a variety of tips called yajiri or yanone; these arrowheads were forged using the same steel (tamahagane) and methods as traditional Japanese swords.
 There are many different kinds of arrowhead and they all have their own special name.
 Togari-ya is a simple pointed design.
 The yanagi-ba, also known as "willow-leaf", is known for its elegant design.
 Karimata have a unique split point, and are sometimes referred to as "rope-cutters".
 The barbed "flesh-torn" is known as watakushi.
 The tagone-ya is shaped like a chisel.
 Kaburi-ya was used for signalling and creating fear with the loud whistling noise it would produce.

-They were also large enough that they could be signed on the tang by the fletcher in the manner of Japanese swords.
+Ya were large enough that they could be signed on the tang by the fletcher in the manner of Japanese swords.